Consistent time reversal and reliable and accurate inference in the presence of memory

 Energy dissipation is a critically important quantity since it measures how the system deviates from the equilibrium.
-It also sets the thermodynamic cost of biological functions~\cite{Qian,Astumian} and transport phenomena~\cite{CSL_3,CSL_4,CSL_5,Saito,Massi-dissipation,Ito2020Stochastic,VanVu2023PRX,Dieball_2024}, such as molecular-motor mediated transport of cargo~\cite{Tolya,Udo}, biochemical oscillations~\cite{Barato,Tu_osci}, error correction in biochemical reactions~\cite{Hopefield,Ninio,mallory2020we}, or cellular computations ~\cite{comput}.~These functions typically involve many processes coupled over multiple spatial and temporal scales \cite{Qian,Astumian,yuInversePowerLaw2021}.~It is thus of great interest to unravel how much energy is dissipated on different length scales.\\ To this end, recent works \cite{yuInversePowerLaw2021,cocconiScalingEntropyProduction2022,yuStatespaceRenormalizationGroup2022,yuDissipationLimitedResolutions2024} investigated how the energy dissipation rate in self-similar non-equilibrium reaction networks depends on the coarse-graining scale $\lambda\equiv n/n_s$ (i.e.\ the total number of microstates $n$ relative to the number of mesoscopic states $n_s$ in a lumped system) in absence of a timescale separation and observed a power-law dependence of the Markovian estimate $\dSM[\hGamma^s_t]\propto \lambda^{-\alpha}$ \cite{yuInversePowerLaw2021}.
-These findings were rationalized in terms of an ``inverse cascade'' of energy dissipation on different scales.
-In the specific context of active flows generated by the microtubule-kinesin motor system \cite{Dogic}, this amounts to the claim that the most energy is spent to generate and maintain the flow at smaller length scales and only a tiny amount at large length scales \cite{yuInversePowerLaw2021}.
-While the underlying calculations in Refs.~\cite{yuInversePowerLaw2021,cocconiScalingEntropyProduction2022, yuStatespaceRenormalizationGroup2022,yuDissipationLimitedResolutions2024} are technically sound within the inconsistent Markovian approximation (the authors of~\cite{cocconiScalingEntropyProduction2022} were aware of this issue in contrast to \cite{yuInversePowerLaw2021}), their interpretation \cite{yuInversePowerLaw2021,yuStatespaceRenormalizationGroup2022} is physically inconsistent, as we show in this Letter.\\
+It also sets the thermodynamic cost of biological functions~\cite{Qian,Astumian} and transport phenomena~\cite{CSL_3,CSL_4,CSL_5,Saito,Massi-dissipation,Ito2020Stochastic,VanVu2023PRX,Dieball_2024}, such as molecular-motor mediated transport of cargo~\cite{Tolya,Udo}, biochemical oscillations~\cite{Barato,Tu_osci}, error correction in biochemical reactions~\cite{Hopfield,Ninio,mallory2020we}, or cellular computations ~\cite{comput}.~These functions typically involve many processes coupled over multiple spatial and temporal scales \cite{Qian,Astumian,yuInversePowerLaw2021}.~It is thus of great interest to unravel how much energy is dissipated on different length scales.\\

+Physically inconsistent time reversal ignoring memory leads to potential misinterpretation of results \cite{yuInversePowerLaw2021}.
+More importantly, memory implies correlation between consecutively visited mesostates but the extend and manner in which these need to be accounted for when defining time reversal symmetry, and in turn when estimating the entropy production rate, remains a grand challenge.

+We prove here with measure-theoretic techniques that the \emph{only} relevant transition probabilities that enter the estimation of $\dS$ are those accounting for the \emph{actual extent of memory} (but not those accounting for shorter or longer memory).
+This means that saturation in the order is an inherent quantifier for the extent of memory which enters the definition of physical time-reversal.
+We construct an experimentally accessible estimator of $\dS$ for strongly non-Markovian observations (see Example in Fig.~\ref{fig:double-cycle-and-estimates}) and prove that it yields \emph{guaranteed} sharp lower bounds.